For the latest on our authors' events…

 AWP Conference - February 27 to March 1, 2014 - Seattle, WA

-On Saturday, March 1, at 12 noon, John Yunker will be moderating The Greening of Literature: Eco-fiction and poetry to enlighten and inspire at AWP in Seattle, joined by JoeAnn Hart, Mindy Mejia, Ann Pancake, and Gretchen Primack.
+And, on Saturday, March 1, at 12 noon, John Yunker will be moderating The Greening of Literature: Eco-fiction and poetry to enlighten and inspire at AWP in Seattle, joined by JoeAnn Hart, Mindy Mejia, Ann Pancake, and Gretchen Primack.
 From mountaintop removal to ocean plastic to endangered species, ecological issues are increasingly on writers’ minds.
 Authors on this panel discuss how their ecologically themed fiction and poetry engages readers in powerful ways that nonfiction can’t.
 Panelists discuss writing in these emerging sub-genres as well as their readers’ responses, and offer tips for writing about the environment in ways that are galvanizing and instructive without sacrificing creativity to polemics.
 Click here for full conference details.

 Everyday Book Marketing: Strategies for Promoting Your Book During Your Regularly Scheduled Life - October 9, 2013 - Ashland, Oregon